-Bartter syndrome refers to a group of rare conditions that affect the kidneys.
+Bartter syndrome is a group of rare conditions that affect the kidneys.

-The condition iscaused by a defect in the kidney's ability to reabsorb sodium.
-Persons with Bartter syndrome lose too much sodium through the urine.
-This causes a rise in the level of the hormone aldosterone and makes the kidneys remove too much potassium from the body.
+The condition is caused by a defect in the kidneys' ability to reabsorb sodium.
+People affected by Bartter syndrome lose too much sodium through the urine.
+This causes a rise in the level of the hormone aldosterone, and makes the kidneys remove too much potassium from the body.
 This is known as potassium wasting.

 The condition also results in an abnormal acid balance in the blood called hypokalemic alkalosis, which causes too much calcium in the urine.

 This disease usually occurs in childhood.
 Symptoms include: